-No employee or student may retaliate against any student because that student has opposed a practice prohibited by Title IX of the Education Amendments of 1972 or has filed a complaint, testified, assisted, or participated in any manner in a sex/gender discrimination or harassment or inappropriate conduct of a sexual nature investigation, proceeding, or hearing conducted by an authorized agency.
+No employee may retaliate against any student because that student has filed a complaint, testified, assisted, or participated in any manner in a sexual harassment investigation, proceeding, or hearing conducted by an authorized agency.

 No employee will tolerate a sexually hostile or offensive school environment created by any other employee or student who engages in sexual harassment.